 Remove the soap nuts from the mug that you soaked them in and add them to another mug with some more water.

 Step 3 – Wash

 Wet your hair with the soap nut ‘tea’.
-The soap nut liquid will be thin rather than thick and concentrated like a normal shampoo.
+The soap nut liquid will be thin rather than concentrated like a normal shampoo.